Big Mouth (American TV series): Critical response

+On Rotten Tomatoes, the sixth season has an approval rating of 100% based on four reviews.
+On Metacritic, it has a score of 84 out of 100 for the sixth season, based on three critics.

+On Rotten Tomatoes, the seventh season has an approval rating of 71% based on seven reviews.
+On Metacritic, the seventh season has a score of 68 out of 100, based on four critics.

 Vox described the first season as sharp and jarring depicting the awkwardness of pubescence, post-pubescence, and pre-pubescence.
 Erik Adams from The A.V.
 Club awarded the second season an "A−".
 Adams praised the cast, especially Thewlis, and the experimentation of this season, commenting that "it's shown that it deserves to be included in any conversation about TV's animated greats."

 Accolades

 Spin-off

 On October 3, 2019, Netflix announced a straight-to-series order for a spin-off series titled Human Resources, set within the show's universe.
 Kroll, Goldberg, Levin, Flackett and Kelly Galuska will produce.
 On June 14, 2021, more details of the series were announced, including casting.
 Kroll, Rudolph, Thewlis, Bryant, Cannavale, Newton, Bamford, Goodman, Palmer, Clement and Adlon reprised their roles for the spin-off, with additional cast members Randall Park, Rosie Perez, and Henry Winkler joining the series.
 It was released on March 18, 2022.
+Human Resources then released its second and final season on June 9, 2023.